-Egoistic Suicide occurs in a society where there is excessive individualism, that is, low integration into society.
+Egoistic Suicide occurs in a society where there is excessive individualism, that is, low social integration.
 Egoistic suicide is committed by people who are not strongly supported by membership in a cohesive social group.

 Detachment from society results in detachment from life because society gives meaning to life.